PenfieldLibrary/primo-report-an-issue/README.md

 # primo-report-an-issue
 ## Description

-This is an add-on for the "Send To" actions in Brief Records Display chat.
+This is an add-on for the "Send To" actions in Brief Records Display.
 It adds report an issue button.

 ### Screenshot